 WHY WE LIKE IT: Western Digital provides a 2 meter drop protection, a 3 year warranty and high-durability in the world of external SSDs thanks to the My Passport Go’s special rubber housing.

-The Western Digital isn’t the fastest drive we researched, including only USB 3.0 technology, so don’t expect to move around large files in record times.
+The Western Digital isn’t the fastest drive we researched, including only USB 3.0 technology, so with slower read and write speeds, don’t expect to move around large files in record times.
 However, if you’re using the drive to back up your machine or keep a collection of data on the go, we believe you’ll enjoy this option.
 Just keep an eye on the price when you purchase as the 500GB is quite affordable, but easily skyrockets for the 1TB and 2TB options.
 For a more portable storage solution, read about the best USB flash drive.
+Also, the standard My Passport SSD is a great option if you value security, since the product includes password management and AES 256-bit hardware encryption software, like the Samsung T5, apart from the My Passport’s lack of a useful indicator light.

 #5 Fantom Drive SSHD